rozek/notes-on-gundb/README.md

 ## Paths and Keys ##

-In a chain of `get` calls, the last `get` specifies the context "key" while all previous ones together form the context "path".
-This distinction is made for internal reasons on one hand and on the other hand because "keys" have both some restrictions concerning their value but also some potential as they may address multiple nodes at once.
+In a chain of `get` calls, the last `get` specifies the "context key" while all previous ones together form the "context path".
+On one hand, this distinction is made for internal reasons, on the other hand because "keys" have both some restrictions concerning their value but also some potential as they may address multiple nodes at once.
 Thus, in

 `Gun.get(path_1).get(path_2).get(key)`